 8. ALUMNI AMBASSADOR - Every graduate carries the reputation of the CodeCrew Code School with them into the workforce.
 We expect you to represent and represent well!
 As a Code School Alum you are expected to be an ambassador for Code School, update Code School staff each month on progress towards securing full time employment opportunities and pay your financial obligation.
 Please see Financial Obligations for more details.

 The Code School financial model is one where students pay their tuition forward to support incoming cohorts of software developers who desire a career in computer science.
-After Week Twelve, graduates sign an Income Share Agreement.
-This states the student’s tuition payment plan.
-Upon graduation, graduates immediately enter the job hunting phase.
-During this phase graduates have a three month grace period.
-After three months students are expected to begin to pay their tuition forward.
-Graduates should plan to budget $350/month for three years, which is the average time a graduate has to pay their deferred tuition costs.
+Students sign an Income Share Agreement, where they agree to pay $350/month for three years, which is the average time a graduate has to pay their deferred tuition costs.
 Students can apply for tuition assistance through the Code School partnership with Workforce Investment Network.
+This assistance decreases the total cost of the program for the student.
 100% of graduates have qualified for this assistance.
-This assistance decreases the total cost of the program for the student.
-The Code School team works closely with students to help them apply for this tuition assistance.
-It is vital to program sustainability that graduates understand their tuition is not FREE - but it is deferred.
-The expectation is that individuals will meet the requirements for graduation to enter the Code School Residency Program for the job hunting phase.
-This maximizes the graduate’s employment opportunities upon completion of the program.
-The average salary of a Code School Residency full time working graduate is $51,000 annually.

 The CodeCrew Code School is authorized by the Tennessee Higher Education Commission.
 This authorization must be renewed each year and is based on an evaluation by minimum standards concerning quality of education, ethical business practices, health and safety, and fiscal responsibility.